alexeightsix/lazyworktree/README.md

 lazyworktree switch
 ```

+### Current Symlink
+A ```current``` folder will be created in the root directory of your project linking to the active worktree.
+This is useful when your project is setup with Docker and volume mounts.

 ### IDE Integration
 If you're creating a plugin for your IDE you can use the following commands to interact with the TUI
 ``` bash